The man behind the painting: Joel Clark

 Did you start with Motorsport art or did that come later?

 I started working in hand cut vinyl with the idea of creating racing car artworks, from the very material that created many iconic liveries.
-Plus vinyl has the the same finish as car paint - thus enabling a totally unique finish to the work.
-I have since broadened My subject matter to include everything from architecture to swimming pools.
-Though, auto art remains My first passion.
+Plus vinyl has the same finish as car paint – thus enabling a totally unique finish to the work.
+I have since broadened my subject matter to include everything from architecture to swimming pools.
+Though, auto art remains my first passion.

 This all depends on the shows and exhibitions I am doing each year.
 My workload is generally a mix of collections for shows, commissioned works or personal pieces.